Dr Christine Cuskley

 Interactives

-I like to code, though I don't always know what I'm doing - I trained myself using the internet.
+I like to code - I trained myself using the internet.
 I make experiments, visualisations, and other fun things.
 Browse below to see the latest

 An online exhbition built in collaboration with Charis Saitis and Sebastian Löbbers at QMUL.
 Exhibition built using WebSlides, Seeing Music game developed mainly in React by Sebastian Löbbers.